Disclosure: Heritage Park provided tickets to facilitate this review

 Suggested Age Range: All ages of Thomas the Tank Engine fans.

 Day out With Thomas was back at Heritage Park again this year to the delight of many little Thomas fans.
 As usual, it is held over two weekends in May just before the park official opens for the year.
+This year, they also added an additional Friday.
 Here’s how to make the most of your day.

 If you miss out on those, there are also an unlimited number of walk-up tickets available for park entry only at a reduced rate.
 That means you can take part in all of the Thomas activities, but you do not get to ride the train.